Afia1102/User-Authentication-Profile-Management-UI-UX-Sign-Up-Sign-In-Edit-Display/README.md

 3-Edit Profile: Enables users to update their profile information.
 4-Display Profile Details: Shows detailed information about the user's profile.
 Design File:
-You can view and download the complete UI/UX design in PDF format
+You can view  design file in pdf format and download in .fig format